tullyhansen/botcat/README.md

 ---
-layout: default
+layout: page
-title: welcome to botDB
+title: about
 permalink: /index.html
+weight: 0
 ---

-# bots
+# botDB

-Twitter bot cataloguing project.
+A Twitter bot cataloguing project.
 There are many like it, but this is mine.
+And yours, too!
+See _How to Contribute_ below.

 Built with [Exhibit][], pulling data from [a Google Sheet][].